dpzwick/ppiclF/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/dpzwick/ppiclF/blob/master/LICENSE)

 # ppiclF
 ppiclF is a parallel particle-in-cell library written in Fortran.

-Its main purpose is to provide a unified and scalable interface for a user to solve the following system of differential equations
+Applications of ppilcF include element-based particle-in-cell simulations, such as Euler-Lagrange mutliphase flow simulation, immersed boundary methods, and even atomistic-scale modeling.
+At its essence, ppiclF's main purpose is to provide a unified and scalable interface for a user to solve the following system of differential equations

            d y
-           ---  =  ydot.
+           ---  =  ydot,
            d t

+which are found in all of the previously given particle-in-cell applications.

 * See [documentation website](https://dpzwick.github.io/ppiclF-doc) for more details, theory, examples, questions, etc.